cloudant/sync-android/doc/migration.md

 The `getInstance` method will try to create all necessary sub-directories in order to construct the path represented by the `File` argument.
-This differs from the behaviour of the 1.x versions of the library would would only attempt to create one level of directories.
+This differs from the behaviour of the 1.x versions of the library which would only attempt to create one level of directories.

 As the above example shows, "CRUD" (create, read, update, delete)